davidnmora/oops-you-invented-react/blog-post.md

 )
 ```

-# Great, you've abstracted away the repetitive parts of DOM creation.
+# Great, you've abstracted away the repetitive details of DOM creation.
 But can you get the re-usable, declarative feel of HTML?

-// TODO: UPDATE THIS TO NEW, SIMPLER UI
 For example, what if you wanted to use a standard `SecondsContainer` abstraction throughout your code base?

 You decide to wrap `Rehact.createElement` in a simple functions you can re-use: